 - Venue foyers and doors will open earlier than normal, and some shows will no longer have intervals.

 - Standard bag check facilities remain available, but we encourage you to leave larger items at home.

 - Refreshments will be available for purchase from theatre bars, and should be consumed while seated in specific foyers spaces to maintain physical distancing.
 Drinks purchased at the theatre bars can also be taken into the venue for performances.

 - If you’ve booked tickets for other people, you need to be responsible for maintaining contact details for all of your guests for the purpose of contract tracing if required.

-If you are no longer able to attend, please exchange your tickets online or contact our Box Office on 02 9318 8200 no later than three hours before the event begins.
+If you are no longer able to attend, please exchange your tickets online.
+You may exchange over the phone or via email if you contact us before midday on the day of any weeknight performances, and midday Friday for weekends.
 Options for you may include:

 - Exchanging your tickets for a different future performance of the same production, subject to availability.
 If you exchange for a lower value ticket, we will refund you the difference in the ticket price.
 If you exchange for a higher value ticket, we will charge you the difference in the ticket price, subject to availability.